dieharders/ai-menu-generator/INFO.md

   - Show a loading menu (in center view) after clicking "generate".
 Hide all other UI and only display progress in toast.
 Provide a "cancel" button to back out to home page and cancel all outgoing requests.

+- ❌ Optional: Make server functions on Vercel to make api requests.

+- ❌ Optional: Do a traditional Google search if no images can be generated and use the top result to display.
+User must tap the placeholder image to consent to seeing images from the web.

 - ✅ Optional: Fix the printer friendly functionality.

-- ❌ Optional: Make server functions on Vercel to make api requests.

 - ❌ Optional: Convert existing website to Next.js (openbrew website already has similar setup, use app router).